compatriot/compatriot/README.md

 * Given a test command that uses capybara, runs those tests and takes screenshots
 * Automatically compare the screenshots across browsers and flags those that are more than some configurable threshold different
 * Allow configuration of which browsers to use
+* Connect to virtual machines so that you don't have to have all the browsers on the machine you're running the tests on

 What to do to use it
 --------------------